 The formal service system requires the identification and documentation of clinically defined symptoms and problems.
 It can be easy to get caught up in the problem identification and work aspects involved in accessing services for older adults, including referrals, paperwork, and utilization.
 Although these factors are important and necessary to manage, the keys to successful outcomes involve efforts beyond the formal requirements.

-The ways in which you engage older adults throughout that process should include a focus on recovery, hope, and well-being.
+The ways in which you engage older adults throughout the process to build resilience should include a focus on recovery, hope, and well-being.
 Challenge yourself to identify how you can translate best practices for wellness into your work with older adults, if you are not already doing so.

 Strive to involve older adults in their own behavioral health services.
 Negative beliefs that older adults are dependent, vulnerable, and require the expertise of healthcare professionals may cause you to take over and “do what is best” for the person.
 While possibly well-intentioned, this attitude can be extremely harmful.
 Your responsibility is to make sure that no harm comes from your care efforts, however unintentional that outcome might be.